 What should an employee do if injured on the job?

-1. Notify your supervisor immediately, no matter how minor the injury may seem.
-Report all unsafe working conditions to your supervisor or the Environmental Health and Safety Department.
+- Notify your supervisor immediately, no matter how minor the injury may seem.
+Report all unsafe working conditions to your supervisor or the Environmental Health & Safety Department.
 Complete the First Report of Injury and submit to Krissy Ramirez.

-2. If necessary, obtain medical attention.
-UT Health San Antonio is part of a certified worker’s compensation healthcare network, operated by Injury Management Organization.
+- If necessary, obtain medical attention.
+UT Health San Antonio is part of a certified workers’ compensation healthcare network, operated by Injury Management Organization.
 Injured employees who live within the network service area are required to treat with IMO Med-Select Network providers.
 Inform the medical provider that your injury is work-related.
-Your department will provide you with a Notification of an On-The-Job Injury form to give to your medical provider.
+Your department will provide you with a Notification of an On-the-Job Injury form to give to your medical provider.

-4. If you miss work due to an on the job injury, you must keep your supervisor informed of your work status by providing a Division of Workers’ Compensation Work Status Report (DWC 73) after each doctor visit.
+- If you miss work due to an on-the-job injury, you must keep your supervisor informed of your work status by providing a Division of Workers’ Compensation Work Status Report (DWC 73) after each doctor visit.
 The doctor’s office must provide the report to the injured employee.

-6. When your doctor releases you to return to work, you must report to work at the beginning of your next regularly scheduled shift.
-The DWC 73 report from your doctor indicating a return to work date or any work-related limitations must be given to your supervisor before you may return.
+- When the doctor releases you to return to work, you must report to work at the beginning of your next regularly scheduled shift.
+The DWC 73 report from your doctor indicating a return-to-work date or any work-related limitations must be given to your supervisor before you may return.

 For more information, contact the Workers’ Compensation Coordinator in the Environmental Health & Safety Department at 210-567-2955.